EconPapers

 The Growing Phenomenon of Private Tutoring: Does It Deepen Human Capital, Widen Inequalities, or Waste Resources?

-Hai-Anh H. Dang () and F. Halsey Rogers
+Hai-Anh Dang () and Frederic Rogers

-World Bank Research Observer, 2008, vol. 23, issue 2, pages 161-200
+The World Bank Research Observer, 2008, vol. 23, issue 2, 161-200

 Abstract: Does private tutoring increase parental choice and improve student achievement, or does it exacerbate social inequalities and impose heavy costs on households, possibly without improving student outcomes?
 Private tutoring is now a major component of the education sector in many developing countries, yet education policy too seldom acknowledges or makes use of it.
 This survey of the literature examines the extent of private tutoring, identifies the factors that explain its growth, and analyzes its cost-effectiveness in improving student academic performance.
 It also presents a framework for assessing the efficiency and equity effects of tutoring.
 The results suggest that even taking equity concerns into account, tutoring can raise the effectiveness of the education system under certain reasonable assumptions.
 Guidance is offered for attacking corruption and other problems that diminish the benefits of private tutoring.
 Copyright The Author 2008.
-Published by Oxford University Press on behalf of the International Bank for Reconstruction and Development / the world bank.
+Published by Oxford University Press on behalf of the International Bank for Reconstruction and Development / the world bank .
 All rights reserved.
 For permissions, please e-mail: journals.permissions@oxfordjournals.org, Oxford University Press.

 Date: 2008